 Now, since we figured out the categories, let’s jump on the findings of the study:

-As a future diplomat, you will have to spend aproximately 600-700 hours in Federal Service Institute to reach independency in any language from the first category.
+As a future diplomat, you will have to spend aproximately 600-700 hours in Federal Service Institute to reach working proficiency in any language from the first category.

-To reach the same level in the category II, your time investment will have to increase in by 1/3!
-It is to say, you will devote at least 900 hours to that notorious German and the languages that happened to group with it.
+To reach the same level for the category II, your time investment will have to increase by 1/3!
+It is to say, you will have devote at least 900 hours to that notorious German and the languages that happened to group with it.

-Things get even more tricky in that huge category III.
-As these languages require around 1100 hours, before you feel capable of holding an engaging conversation with a Russian KGB officer.
+Things get even worse with the category III.
+You will have to put in around 1100 hours before being able to hold an engaging conversation with a Russian KGB officer.

 And I’m really sorry for you if you love Japanese and wonder how many hours separates you from learning it.
 Because as any language from category IV, it will suck 2200 hours of your life to reach, once again, the same fluency level.

-When building this chart, FSI took into account different cultural and linguistic parameters of a given language.
+When building this chart, FSI took into account different cultural and linguistic parameters of every given language.

-For example, how many hours to learn a language are needed if you choose one that is similar to English?
+How many hours you need to learn a language similar to English?
 Just 600 hours.
 The reason?
 English shares a significant part of its vocabulary with French, Spanish, Portuguese and other Romance languages.
 And it’s simply because all of them evolved from the same Vulgar Latin around 12-15 centuries ago.

 Now, try to find any resemblance between English and Chinese?
 I, personally, struggle with this task but if you found some feel free to share it in the comments below!